gusfelhberg/util-pdfs-to-word/README.md

 # util-pdfs-to-word

-Utilities to converts PDF files into one single word (.docx) file
+Utilities to convert PDF files into one single word (.docx) file

 ## Step-by-step
 1. Install the requirements.txt